aneldev/dynadux/README.md

 and nothing else!

-What makes it powerful and easy to use is the architecture described in this text.
+What also makes it powerful and easy to use is the architecture described in this text.

 # You can also read